MicroStrategy/rest-api-docs/docs/common-workflows/manage-user-and-user-groups/create-security-roles.md

 To avoid security vulnerabilities, administrators should have a clear understanding of the privileges and security requirements of their system before assigning privileges which provide access to application functionality.

-## Creating a Security Role and Managing Privileges of a Security Role
+## Creating a security role and managing privileges of a security role

 A workflow sample for creating a new security role in the metadata is provided below.
 The following sequence of REST API requests allows an administrator to create a new security role, and optionally get information about the security role to confirm the creation and updates.